vanHeemstraSystems/ballerina-docker-microgateway-headstart/200/README.md

 ```
 HTTPService.bal

-We import the Ballerina utility libraries: docker, http and log.Using this code as a reference, let’s focus on the key parts of this service:
+We import the Ballerina utility libraries: docker, http and log.
+Using this code as a reference, let’s focus on the key parts of this service:

 - We configure our service to listen to the requests arriving at port 9091 within the context of the /bookService URL.